Use this page to prepare to use new TABC technology that launched Sept. 1, 2021. You will find the following information on this page:

 - The schedule your business must follow.

-Businesses on Sept.
-1 will begin to use AIMS based on a phased-in onboarding process, which you can see later in this section.
+Businesses can now begin to use AIMS based on a phased-in onboarding process, which you can see later in this section.

-As you create your AIMS account, you’ll officially see any changes that have occurred to your license.
-When you go to apply for or renew a license, you’ll be following the new licensing structure and fees set by TABC rule (not yet adopted).
+As you create your AIMS account, you’ll see any changes that have occurred to your license.
+When you apply for or renew a license, you’ll be following the new licensing structure and fees set by TABC rule.

 If your business entity has multiple licenses, you will be scheduled to onboard into AIMS based on your earliest expiration date.
 You’ll only have to onboard once because all licenses associated with your business entity will automatically be added to your AIMS account during the “claiming a business” process.

-Beginning Sept.
-1, the following parties may start using AIMS to create an account and begin applying for a license:
+The following parties may use AIMS to create an account and begin applying for a license: